pavelsinelnikov/Group_07/README.md

 #### Actors

-User (anyone with access to the webstie)
+User (anyone with access to the website)

 #### Preconditions

 The user has the website open.

 #### Basic Flow

 The user clicks the dropdown menu to filter news articles.
 The user then reads through a list of topics to chose from and clicks on his/her desired topic.
 The news articles are then displayed according to the chosen topic.

 #### Alternate and/or exception flows